dataluscorp/browser/intl/docs/locale.rst

     +-----------------+

-In that case, an add-on may end up being displayed in Spanish, while Firefox UI will use French.
+In that case, an add-on may end up being displayed in Spanish, while Datalus UI will use French.
 In most cases this results in a bad UX.

-In order to avoid that, one can chain the add-on negotiation and take Firefox's resolved locales as a `requested`, and negotiate that against the add-ons' `available` list.
+In order to avoid that, one can chain the add-on negotiation and take Datalus's resolved locales as a `requested`, and negotiate that against the add-ons' `available` list.

 .. code-block:: none